StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 app.MapHub<TaskHub>("/task-hub");
 ```

+> [!NOTE]
+> SignalR does support handling authentication and authorization.
+You can read more about that [here](https://learn.microsoft.com/en-us/aspnet/core/signalr/authn-and-authz?view=aspnetcore-8.0).

 ### Add client code to establish connection to server hub

+On the client you'll need to also install the SignalR package.

 ```sh
 npm install @microsoft/signalr
 ```

+Then you will want to create a connection to the server hub so that you can listen to and send messages.
+The way you do this will depend on how exactly you are implementing your client, but the idea is generally the same.
+Since my client is a Vue.js app I will use the Vue Composition API to create a connection to the server hub.

+When this component is served I will create a connection using the APIs provided by the `@microsoft/signalr` package and register a listener for the `ReceiveMessage` event that will just logged the message that is received.
+I will then start the connection when the component is mounted and also stop the connection when the component is unmounted.

 ```vue
 <script setup lang="ts">